Chart Color Schemes

 Residential development activity is lower than average in Tocumwal - Finley - Jerilderie according to AreaSearch's national comparison of local real estate markets

-Tocumwal-Finley-Jerilderie has seen approximately 44 new homes approved annually over the past five financial years from FY12 to FY16, totalling 223 homes.
-In FY17 (so far), 15 approvals have been recorded.
-The area's population has decreased during this period, suggesting that new supply has kept pace with demand, offering good choice for buyers.
-The average construction cost value of new properties is $485,000.
+Tocumwal-Finley-Jerilderie has seen approximately 44 new homes approved annually over the past five financial years, totalling 223 homes.
+In the current financial year FY-26, 26 approvals have been recorded as of this date.
+The area's population has fallen during this period, suggesting that new supply has likely kept pace with demand, offering good choice to buyers.
+New properties are constructed at an average value of $371,000.

+This preserves the area's low density nature, attracting space-seeking buyers.
 The location has approximately 268 people per dwelling approval, indicating a low density market.
-Population forecasts suggest Tocumwal-Finley-Jerilderie will gain around 519 residents by 2041.
-At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting growth beyond current population projections.
+According to AreaSearch's latest quarterly estimate, Tocumwal-Finley-Jerilderie is forecasted to gain 506 residents by 2041.
+At current development rates, new housing supply should comfortably meet demand, providing good conditions for buyers and potentially supporting population growth beyond current projections.

 Frequently Asked Questions - Development